gao-hongnan/omniverse/omniverse/linear_algebra/02_vectors/01-vector-definition.md

 The concept of **_basis_** is central to this idea.
 A basis provides a frame of reference for describing vectors.
 Changing the basis is akin to changing the viewpoint but not the vector itself.
-At this juncture, delving deeply into the concept of basis might be overwhelming, but it's helpful to think of a basis as our point of reference.
+At this juncture, diving deeply into the concept of basis might be overwhelming, but it's helpful to think of a basis as our point of reference.
 In our discussions, we are considering the origin as this reference point.